This is the featured image of the Get Creative with Delay Effect blog article.

 Delay Effect Automation

-After setting all three automation lines in the Drum loop channel within the SoundBridge: DAW, I will firstly automate the DRY/WET parameter.
+After setting all three automation lines in the Drum loop channel within the SoundBridge: DAW, I will first automate the DRY/WET parameter.
 It will start slowly from zero, and as the drum loop ends, I will increase it to about 50 %.
-After that, I will automate the FEEDBACK parameter, which will rapidly increase its value to about 130 just about when the drum loop ends.
+After that, I will automate the FEEDBACK parameter, rapidly expanding its value to about 130 just about when the drum loop ends.
 Finally, the automation of the DELAY (time) parameter will start right after the drum loop ends and will decrease from 300 milliseconds to 1 until the end.
-On top of all that, to introduce more space, let’s add a bit of Reverb and automate its DRY/WET parameter.
-It will be starting in the same position as DELAY (time) parameter from the H-Delay plugin.
+On top of all that, to introduce more space, let's add a bit of Reverb and automate its DRY/WET parameter.
+It will start in the same position as the DELAY (time) parameter from the H-Delay plugin.

 Delay Effect